EdwynBrient/HRRP-Missing-Scenarios/README.md

 # Top contribution

-Although HRRP data are inherently noisy and difficult to interpret, the apparent target length observed in a radar HRRP follows a well-defined geometric relationship with the target’s aspect angle.
+Although HRRP data are inherently noisy and difficult to interpret, the theoretical target length observed in a radar HRRP follows a well-defined geometric relationship with the target’s aspect angle.
 This relationship is described by the _Line-Of-Sight Projection (LOSP)_ model:

 LOSP(L, W, asp) = |L · cos(asp)| + |W · sin(asp)|